TransparentHealth/uhi/README.md

 The UHI Specification
 ---------------------

-* A Universal Health Identifier(UHI) MAY be abreviated by UHI.
+* A Universal Health Identifier (UHI) MAY be abreviated as "UHI".
 * A UHI SHALL be a 15 chacter ASCII string of only digits.
 * The first 14 digits (position 1-14) SHALL be system defined by the Issuer
 * The first 14 digits (position 1-14) MAY be defined by the individual identified by the UHI.